 Austin jobs grew at a healthy 2.9 percent annualized rate over the three months through April (Chart 3).
 Growth was generally positive across industries, although manufacturing and health care shed jobs at a notable rate.
 Construction continued to lead growth, adding nearly 2,000 jobs over this time.
 Other services, and trade, transportation and utilities also expanded at a brisk pace, particularly due to wholesale trade jobs.
 Professional and business services, leisure and hospitality, and information services all continued to add jobs at a healthy clip.

 With the Dallas Fed’s fourth quarter early benchmark, Austin job growth for last year saw a slight downward revision.
 Total employment slipped from 3.3 percent to 2.7 percent, primarily due to slower growth in business services and hospitality than earlier estimates suggested.

 Hourly wages in Austin rose to a new high in April, and the three-month average of $29.18 was well above the U.S. and Texas averages (Chart 4).
 Year-over-year wage growth was 3.6 percent, higher than the state rate of 1.0 percent and the national average of 2.6 percent.
 Year to date, Austin’s annualized growth of 6.5 percent more than doubled last year’s rate of 3.1 percent.

 New-Home Permits Surging

-Permits for Austin new single-family home construction rose in April (Chart 5).
-Year-over-year growth was 8.6 percent, compared with 5.2 percent for the state.
+Permits for Austin new home construction rose in April (Chart 5).
+Year-over-year growth in the five-month moving average was 8.6 percent, compared with 5.2 percent for the state.
 Meanwhile, home inventories increased slightly to 2.5 months’ supply, well below the six months considered a balanced market.